 - Heals intestinal track by coating and calming irritation and inflammation

-I highly recommend organic beef gelatin so that you know the meat wasn’t from animals that were filled with antibiotics and hormones.
+I highly recommend organic beef gelatin.
+Buying organic gelatin ensures that it wasn’t from animals filled with antibiotics and hormones.
 I love Now Foods Beef Gelatin.
 It’s a good price point and non-GMO.

 These Homemade Mango Fruit Snacks are juicy with a tropical sweetness.
 There is no reason to limit these fruit snacks to just an occasional snack and it’s perfect for little kids that need more protein.

 I love them because studies have shown that gelatin boots collagen which means less cellulite and wrinkles for this mama. 🙂

 And the recipe is really easy.
 Double Bonus!!
 If you want a really easy way to peel the mango check out this Mango Ice Cream recipe I made for Keeper of the Home.

 *You will want to have all of your ingredients measured and ready to go since you will be working fast.

 Cut mango in half and peel mango skin.
 Cut chunks of mango until you have 1 cup worth.
 Place chopped mango in food processor until smooth.